SudoPumpkin/gb-ui-tests/README.md

 ## Continuous Integration (CI)

 This project uses GitHub Actions to automatically run Playwright UI and API tests every night at 2:00 AM EST (7:00 AM UTC).
-Test results are uploaded as artifacts for review.
+After each run, the Playwright HTML report is generated and uploaded as a downloadable artifact for review.

 You can find the workflow file at `.github/workflows/ci.yml`.

 To manually trigger the workflow, go to the Actions tab in your GitHub repository and select "Nightly Playwright Tests" > "Run workflow".

+To view the Playwright HTML report after a CI run:

+1. Go to the Actions tab and select the workflow run.
+2. Download the `playwright-html-report` artifact from the summary page.
+3. Unzip the artifact and open `index.html` in your browser.

 ---